 DOJ/FTC Guidance Details Antitrust Pitfalls For Businesses In Employment Context

-Background And Overview Of Guidance
+Background And Overview

 In recent years, the DOJ and the FTC have brought major antitrust enforcement actions against businesses in connection with alleged no-poaching or wage-fixing agreements.
 For example, the DOJ has initiated civil enforcement actions against several technology companies for allegedly entering into agreements with one another not to "cold call," and in some cases not to hire, each other's employees.
 Similarly, the FTC has brought enforcement actions against various companies for allegedly agreeing not to compete for employees and conspiring to hold down compensation terms for employees.

-Rules of a Competitive Employment Marketplace
+Rules Of A Competitive Employment Marketplace

 From an antitrust perspective, companies that compete to hire or retain particular employees are competitors in the employment marketplace, regardless of whether the businesses make similar products or provide the same types of services.
 Under the antitrust laws, it is unlawful for businesses to agree, whether expressly or implicitly, not to compete with one another in recruiting employees or setting compensation terms.
 Therefore, corporate executives, human resources professionals and hiring managers must ensure that their interactions with other businesses are not aimed at, and do not result in, any such unlawful agreement.